 Accounting for different types of funds

-Where a PCC holds funds, other than unrestricted funds, its accounting records must be adequate to allow separate financial information to be produced for each fund.
+A PCC’s accounting records should reflect the extent to which it possesses the different types of funds.
 Unrestricted, restricted and endowment funds must all be shown separately in the annual accounts and PCCs should also be able to account separately for any funds they have designated.

-In the accounting records this can either be done by using separate columns in the cash book for the different types of fund or by clearly labelling each entry to distinguish those that are unrestricted and those that are restricted or designated.
+In the accounting records this can either be done by using separate columns in the cash book for the different types of fund or by clearly labelling each entry to distinguish those that are unrestricted, restricted or designated.

 The PCC’s unused monies may be invested to generate income.
 Any income earned belongs to the fund whose assets were invested and the income is, therefore, subject to the same restrictions as that fund.
 So the investment income must be attributed to each fund, based on the amounts invested and the time for which they were invested and must be accounted for as part of the fund to which they belonged.